Mental health nurse

 - Where the role can lead Expand / Collapse

 Once you have qualified as a mental health nurse, there are a wide range of opportunities.
-You could specialise in working with children and adolescents, as a primary mental health worker; or women or a field such as transcultural psychiatry, looking at how mental disorders and their treatment can be influenced by cultural and ethnic factors.
+You could specialise in working with children and adolescents, as a primary mental health worker; or women or in a field such as transcultural psychiatry, looking at how mental disorders and their treatment can be influenced by cultural and ethnic factors.
 You may want to work or move into management, teaching or clinical research.

 - Job market and vacancies Expand / Collapse

 There are an estimated 35,000 mental health nurses in today’s NHS workforce.
 The need for more high-quality staff is growing with the number of undergraduate training places increasing in 2016/17 by 100 compared to 2015/16.
 In total, there are 3,343 training places in universities across the country this year.